How Can Someone Use My Credit Card Without Having It? A Complete Guide to Theft Prevention

 What To Do When Someone Uses Your Credit Card Fraudulently

-If you believe someone has used your credit card without your knowledge, the first thing you should do is contact the bank or credit union that issued your credit card.
+If you believe someone used your credit card without permission, the first thing you should do is contact the bank or credit union that issued your credit card.
 Most credit card issuers have a fraud protection and security department whose representatives can help you by:

 - Freezing or closing your account